Things To Do After A Car Accident: Seeking Medical Attention

-Should I Seek Medical Care After an Auto Accident?
+Should I Seek Medical Attention After a Car Accident?

 It’s no secret that car accident statistics are staggering.
 In addition to the fact that more than 90 people die every day in car accidents, a shocking 3 million people are injured every year!